What is Xanax?

-You should only ever take Xanax under the care and guidance of a registered doctor or a nurse at a treatment center, though.
+You should only ever take Xanax under the care and guidance of a registered doctor or a nurse at a treatment center.

-While Xanax can be helpful in reducing opiate withdrawal symptoms, benzodiazepine dependence is very real and can affect your life in a similar way to opiates.
+While Xanax can help reduce opiate withdrawal symptoms, benzodiazepine dependence is genuine and can affect your life similarly to opiates.
 People who have substance abuse problems are more susceptible to becoming addicted to these substances.
 Xanax is not typically recommended for use during opiate withdrawal unless instructed by a medical professional due to a risk of relapse and overdose.

-If someone uses Xanax and then ends up relapsing on opiates, the combination can be deadly.
-Opiates and benzodiazepines used together can and often do lead to fatal respiratory depression because both slow the central nervous system.
+The combination can be deadly if someone uses Xanax and then relapses on opiates.
+Opiates and benzodiazepines can and often lead to fatal respiratory depression because of both slow the central nervous system.
 Also, Xanax is highly addictive, just like opiates.
-If someone is regularly using Xanax to help them get through opiate withdrawal, they may replace one addiction with another.
+If someone regularly uses Xanax to help them get through opiate withdrawal, they may replace one addiction with another.

 Get Help.
 Get Better.
 Get Your Life Back.

 Opiate use includes risk, though, even when used as prescribed.
 Unwanted side effects like nausea, vomiting, constipation, and slowed activity levels may lead some people to end their use.
-Others may wish to end use due to the risk of overdose associated with opiates.
+Others may wish to end users due to the risk of overdose associated with opiates.
 Opiate dependence occurs when the body has reached the point of relying on a continuous external source of opiates to prevent withdrawal syndrome.
-Quitting opiates can be challenging—attempts to slow or abruptly stop use often precipitate the onset of extremely unpleasant withdrawal effects, which often drive the user into immediate relapse.
+Quitting opiates can be challenging—attempts to slow or abruptly stop use often precipitate the onset of extremely unpleasant withdrawal effects, driving the user into immediate relapse.

 Opiate dependence treatment options vary based on the severity of the situation.
-Opiate dependence results from the use of opiates such as heroin, morphine or Oxycontin.
-Even taking these drugs under the direction and control of a doctor can lead to tolerance and physical dependence that makes it difficult to quit.
-Opiate dependence is considered a very complex health condition that requires extensive treatment in order to help the user avoid opiate abusive behaviors, change their patterns of poor behavior and drug use, overcome psychological elements of the addiction and heal physically.
+Opiate dependence results from using opiates such as heroin, morphine or Oxycontin.
+Even taking these drugs under the direction and control of a doctor can lead to tolerance and physical dependence that makes quitting difficult.
+Opiate dependence is considered a very complex health condition that requires extensive treatment to help the user avoid opiate abusive behaviors, change their patterns of poor behavior and drug use, overcome psychological elements of the addiction and heal physically.

 Acute Opiate Withdrawal